Case history #1

 A 56-year-old woman with a history of smoking presents to her primary care physician with shortness of breath and cough for several days.
 Her symptoms began 3 days ago with rhinorrhoea.
 She reports a chronic morning cough productive of white sputum, which has increased over the past 2 days.
 She has had similar episodes each winter for the past 4 years.
 She has smoked 1 to 2 packs of cigarettes per day for 40 years and continues to smoke.
 She denies haemoptysis, chills, or weight loss and has not received any relief from over-the-counter cough preparations.

 Patients may also present with signs and symptoms of COPD complications.
 These include severe shortness of breath, severely decreased air entry, and chest pain secondary to an acute COPD exacerbation or spontaneous pneumothorax.
 Patients with COPD often have other comorbidities, including cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome and diabetes, osteoporosis, depression, anxiety, lung cancer, gastro-oesophageal reflux disease, bronchiectasis, obstructive sleep apnoea, and cognitive impairment.
-A UK study found that 14.5% of patients with COPD had a concomitant diagnosis of asthma.
+A UK study found that 14.5% of patients with COPD had a concomitant diagnosis of asthma, whereas a global meta-analysis estimated the pooled prevalence of asthma in patients with COPD to be 29.6% (range: 12.6% to 55.5%).

 Use of this content is subject to our disclaimer